ramirezfernando/ube/README.md

 ## Features
 - cloc-tool has huge range of languages, supporting over **220** languages extensions.
-- cloc-tool is **accurate**, it currently reads comments, code, and whitespace in between.
+- cloc-tool is **accurate**, and **consistent** as it counts the number of newline characters (`/n`) that are present in a specified path.
+This ensures consitency across different platforms and text editors.
+Different text editors may interpret line endings differently (e.g., \n in Unix-like systems, \r\n in Windows), which could lead to discrepancies in line counts if you try to match the exact number of lines displayed in a specific editor.

 ## What's next?
 - Add unit tests to double check the accuracy